saysimple/saysimple-plugin-devkit/README.md

 }
 ```
 #### messages
-The messages is an array that exists out of the following attribures
+The messages is an array that exists out of the following attributes

 ```typescript
 [{